-- Click on arrows on the bottom right of the screen. - next page - : previous page - : return to a page you had previously displayed - Click on the chapter headings on the right side of the screen to switch to the contents page of that chapter.
+- Click on arrows on the bottom right of the screen. - next page - : previous page - : return to the page you previously displayed - Click on the chapter headings on the right side of the screen to switch to the contents page of that chapter.
 Also, click the item you want to read about on the table of contents to move to the relevant page.